odinuv/web/en/apv/walkthrough/dynamic-page/array.md

     FredWilmaPebbles

-When using a `foreach` loop requires you to use two variables.
+When using a `foreach` you are required to use two variables.
 In this case I named them `$role` and `$name`.
 In each iteration of the `foreach` loop the element key will be assigned to the first variable (`$role`) and the value of the element will be assigned to the second variable `$name`.